cohpy/challenge-201608-refactor/README.md

 "Wallpaper for the Mind".
 In it, he describes a number of algorithms to make pretty pictures.

+A pdf of of the original Computer Recreations column on which this chapter is based can be found [here](https://www.dropbox.com/s/4wub318265sw8no/Computer_Recreations_Column_1986_Wallpaper.pdf?dl=0).

 I have implemented one of those algorithms, John E. Connett's "CIRCLE^2" in the Python program circle2.py.